 What is ADHD?

 It is a long-term condition that includes attention difficulty, impulsiveness, and hyperactivity.
-ADHD often starts in childhood and remain to continue in adulthood as well.
+ADHD often starts in childhood and continues to continue in adulthood as well.
 It may lead to lower self-esteem, trouble in relationships, and academic issues.

-Attention-deficit/hyperactivity disorder (ADHD) commonly occurs in childhood or adolescence. recent data says that the ADHD spectrum is three times more common in males than females and affected approximately 7 % of children worldwide.
+Attention-deficit/hyperactivity disorder (ADHD) commonly occurs in childhood or adolescence. recent data says that the ADHD spectrum is three times more common in males than females and affects approximately 7 % of children worldwide.
 And the United States is among the top in psychiatric disorders.

-What is ADHD?: ADD Vs. ADHD
+ADD Vs. ADHD

 ADD and ADHD are not different things.
 In the mid-1960s, world physicians began to classify individuals who had difficulty paying attention to demand as “mentally deficient”.